zendesk/zendesk_api_client_php/CONTRIBUTING.md

 * A short description of the property (optional)
 * The var type

-A good example of this
+A good example of this:

 ``` php
 /**